Critical Contrast: Siyata Mobile (SYTA) versus Its Rivals

 Volatility and Risk

-Siyata Mobile has a beta of 1.94, meaning that its share price is 94% more volatile than the S&P 500.
-Comparatively, Siyata Mobile’s competitors have a beta of 5.54, meaning that their average share price is 454% more volatile than the S&P 500.
+Siyata Mobile has a beta of 1.94, meaning that its stock price is 94% more volatile than the S&P 500.
+Comparatively, Siyata Mobile’s competitors have a beta of 5.54, meaning that their average stock price is 454% more volatile than the S&P 500.

-This table compares Siyata Mobile and its competitors top-line revenue, earnings per share and valuation.
+This table compares Siyata Mobile and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue